brainhart/dotfiles/README.md

 - vegeta

 ## TODO
-- idempotent install of majority of packages on MacOS
 - codegrep function (use ccase to search across snake_case, PascalCase, CamelCase, etc)
 - Linux installs?
 - Better k8s functions and/or use tool like k9s